sebasarango1180/mdsets/README.md

 ### Python

+## Contributing
+Interested in contributing to the project?
+Please refer to our [contributing guidelines](CONTRIBUTING) to see how to get involved!

 ## Licensing

-*mdsets* is distributed under the terms of the MIT License, as stated in [the licensing section](LICENSE.md) of this project.
+*mdsets* is distributed under the terms of the MIT License, as stated in [the licensing section](LICENSE) of this project.

 ## Citing *mdsets*